EVAPORATION

-The change of liquid into vapor without reaching at its boiling point is called Evaporation.
+The change of liquid into vapor without reaching its boiling point is called Evaporation.

 Process of Evaporation

-Molecules at the surface of water, when exposed some temperature, their kinetic energy increases.
-Because of increase in kinetic energy those molecules become able to overcome the force of attraction between the particles of liquid.
-After getting required kinetic energy and decrease in force of attraction, they escape in the air in the form of vapor.
-Additionally those kinetic energy get some of the required kinetic energy from their neighboring molecules also because of which the temperature of the adjacent molecules decrease, which finally result in decrease of the temperature of surface of liquid.
+When molecules at the surface of water are exposed to heat, their kinetic energy increases.
+Because of increase in kinetic energy these molecules are able to overcome the force of attraction between the particles.
+As a result, they escape in the air in the form of vapor.
+Additionally, some molecules get some of the required kinetic energy from their neighboring molecules.
+This causes the cooling effect of evaporation.

 Temperature